 The Vatican Council II: The Conciliar and Post Conciliar Documents, No. 56 states,

-In the book, The Great Emergence, Baker: Grand Rapids, MI., 2008, Phyliss Tickle denies the Bible for being the sole standard for truth.
-She says,
+In the book, The Great Emergence, Baker: Grand Rapids, MI., 2008, Phyliss Tickle denies Scripture for being the sole standard for truth.
+She states,

-In the book, The Purpose Driven Life, by Rick Warren (pg.
-88), there is a quote which endorses contemplative prayer techniques which directly parallel those in Hinduism and the New Age Movement.
-Transcendental meditation (contemplative prayer) is a practice by which a person empties their mind and use vain babblings to get closer to God.
+In the book, The Purpose Driven Life by Rick Warren (pg.
+88), there is a quote which endorses contemplative prayer techniques that directly parallels that of Hinduism and the New Age Movement.
+Transcendental meditation or contemplative prayer is a practice by which a person empties their mind and use vain babblings to get closer to God.

 Tony Campolo in his book, Speaking My Mind (pg.
 149-150) declared,

-In the book, True Self/False Self Unmasking the Spirit Within teaches the concept of centering prayer called lectio divina.
-The author, Basil Pennington says that through this type of prayer we will learn our real self when we accept the Divine energy within, which is “an expression of the Divine Creative Energies”.
+In the book, True Self/False Self Unmasking the Spirit Within teaches the concept of centring prayer called, 'lectio divina.'
+The author, Basil Pennington says that through this type of prayer we will learn our real self when we accept the Divine energy within which is 'an expression of the Divine Creative Energies.'

-The author, Doug Paget in the book, Church Re-imagined (pg.87,89), endorses the practice called savasana (corpse pose) where someone lies on their back and let their legs fall open, arms hang limp, and eyes are closed breathing in a rhythmic fashion in order to reach a state of “holiness”.
-As people get up they commit to their daily practice of yoga.
+The author, Doug Paget in the book, Church Re-imagined (pg.87,89), endorses the practice called 'savasana' (corpse pose) where someone lies on their back letting their legs fall open, arms hang limp with their eyes closed breathing in a rhythmic fashion in order to reach a state of 'holiness.'
+As people get up, they commit to their daily practice of yoga.

-The evidence of these type of practices endorsed by these authors within the Emergent Church are simply leading people into spiritual adultery against Jesus Christ.
-The result of these pagan philosophies have poisoned the young adult generation into believing the unbiblical concepts of relativism, tolerance, mysticism, and feelings, which supersede the fundamentals of the true genuine faith of the Bible.
-When there is a “re-thinking” of the simplicity of God’s salvation, it is essentially saying that man can do it better than Jesus Christ can.
+The evidence of these type of practices endorsed by these authors who embrace the Emergent Church ideologies are simply leading people into spiritual adultery against God.
+Pagan ideologies have poisoned the young adult generation into buying into the new age concepts of relativism and tolerance that have superseded the fundamentals and standards of the genuine faith found in Scripture.
+When there is a 're-thinking' of God is ultimately saying that man can do it better than Him.

-The Emerging Church is certain that we cannot be certain; therefore, they cannot make a real stand.
-What a paradox to be in.
-Of course the compromising sinner will love this philosophy because there is no accountability for your actions.
+The Emerging Church is certain that we cannot be certain.
+They are self refuting.
+The Emergent Church is full of compromising sinners who love their philosophy because there is no accountability for your actions.

 Tony Jones, the national coordinator of the Emergent Village and author of Soul Shaper: Exploring Spirituality and Contemplative Practices in Youth Ministry (2003), and The Sacred Way: Spiritual Practices for Everyday Life (2005) wrote,

-To be blunt, the Emergent Church is bound within the traditions of men and demonic gods of eastern religions that will only lead to a bankrupt spirituality that is in opposition to Biblical truth.
+The Emergent Church is bound within the traditions of men and the gods of eastern religions.

 - The Emergent Church Ideology